Suzy Q (film)

-Suzy Q is a 1999 Dutch tragicomedy film starring Carice van Houten and directed by Martin Koolhoven.
+Suzy Q is a 1999 Dutch tragicomedy television film starring Carice van Houten and directed by Martin Koolhoven.
 It is based on the childhood memories of Frouke Fokkema, who wrote the script together with Koolhoven.
 The film featured van Houten in her first leading role; she worked again with Koolhoven on the films AmnesiA and Brimstone.

 Plot

 The film is set in the sixties and revolves around the teenager Suzy, who is part of an uncaring family: her father is abusive and unemployed, her mother is naive, one brother is the brooding type while the other is habitually stoned.

 Suzy surreptitiously manages to gain access to the hotel room of Mick Jagger and Marianne Faithfull during their visit to Amsterdam.
 Suzy is kissed by her idol, Jagger, and wants to tell the world, but nobody believes her or even wants to hear the story.